MicrosoftDocs/microsoft-academic-services/academic-services/knowledge-exploration-service/get-started-create-api-instances.md

 - Open the "makes" blob container and verify there is at least one folder in that container.
 This folder should be named by the date of the MAKES release.
 Ex: 2020-01-10-prod

-- Open the 'dated' folder, then verify there is a subfolder named 'tools'.
+- Open the 'dated' folder, then verify there is a sub folder named 'tools'.

 ![Verify tools folder](media/get-started-tools-folder.png)